svenhjol/Charm-Assets/ideas/Cask and Flask update.md

 ### Cooking pot: Misc

 * As you take food from the cooking pot, the level of the stew in the pot visually decreases
-* Adding food to the bot visually increases the level of the stew.
+* Adding food to the pot visually increases the level of the stew.
 * Extinguishing the fire means you can no longer add food to the pot, but you can still take contents.
 Restoring the fire allows you to add food again.
 * Once a pot is completely empty (the last bowl of stew is taken), you have to add water to add more food.
 * Breaking a pot does **not** lose its contents.